This Exoskeleton Could Save a Worker’s Life

 Only in recent years have exoskeletons found their way into the workplace, thanks to recent advances that have reduced the weight and increased the power of these devices.

 They still cost quite the pretty penny, but still within the range of affordability for many companies.
-The newest model of the Apogee costs roughly $9,995 per unit, or can be leased for $249 a month.
+The newest model of the Apogee costs roughly $9,995 per unit (depending on the number purchased or rented) or can be leased for $249 a month.

 Accessibility and cost will be especially key to expand the use of exoskeletons to other areas.
 Stellar sees a possible future for the Apogee to allow those who work in elder care—many of them women—lift patients out of chairs and beds with much less strain.